totoleon/AwsPolicy/README.md

-policy.save()                   # Upload the current policy document to AWS policy.sids                     # A list of statement Ids of the policy policy.content                  # Policy content in dict
+policy.save()                   # Upload the current policy document to AWS policy.sids                     # A list of statement Ids of the policy policy.content                  # Policy content in dict policy.save(clean_deleted_principals=True)                   # Save the policy document.
+If there is any deleted resources it will clean it up from the malformatted policy
 # Statement
 statement.reload()              # Reconstruct the statement content from the loaded Policy statement.save()                # Save changes of the statement